pauljhseow/sypt-clock/README.md

 # ISAC, the IYPT SVG automated clock
-A simple stopwatch / timer to be run in a Browser.
-Implemented for the IYPT (International Young Physicists' Tournament), easy to adapt e.g. for debating.
-It's now an integrated part of NEWTOON but also available standalone.
+Implemented for the SYPT (Singapore Young Physicists' Tournament).

+This version has been adapted from [timhell's IYPT clock](https://github.com/timhell/ISAC---IYPT-SVG-automated-clock).